Skip to content

 Generating rust bindings for C functions with bindgen#

-Only C functions are listed in rust_src/wrapper.h are considered.
+Only C functions are listed in crates/emacs-sys/wrapper.h are considered.
 We also blacklist several items and define them in rust(for different reasons).

-The bindings created in each build and can be found in the emacs crate.
+The bindings created in each build and can be found in the emacs-sys crate OUT_DIR.
 There are three files:

 • bindings.rs: functions, structs, enums and more